ThomasBaGe/cpforager-dev/README.md

 * (`TDR_Collection` : for working with datasets composed of multiple TDR loggers.)
 * (`AXY_Collection` : for working with datasets composed of multiple AXY loggers.)

 Each class automatically enhances raw data but also computes key features specific to each biologger (*e.g.* trip segmentation for GPS, dive segmentation for TDR, ODBA calculation for AXY).
-They are also accompanied with built-in methods for data processing and visualisation.
+They are also accompanied with methods for data processing and visualisation.

 <br>
 <br>